Grown (album): Promotion

-As part of their promotion activities for the album, from May 2 to July 31 2013, the group took part in the 2PM G+Star Zone exhibition, at the Apgujeongrodeo Station.
+As part of their promotion activities for the album, from May 2 to July 31, 2013, the group took part in the 2PM G+Star Zone exhibition, at Apgujeongrodeo station.
 It is part of the G+Dream Project by Gangnam-gu Office for disadvantaged youth.
+Furthermore, on May 17, 2PM held a surprise live showcase at the Gangnam Station's M Stage titled 2PM Is Back with Genie, which was also live-streamed on JYP Entertainment's YouTube channel.

-The group made their first promotional appearance for the album on Mnet's M!
-Countdown on May 16, where they performed "A.D.T.O.Y." and "Comeback When You Hear This Song".
+The group made their first promotional appearance for the album on Mnet's M Countdown on May 16, 2013; they promoted "Comeback When You Hear This Song" for two weeks and "A.D.T.O.Y." for five weeks.